Victoria Manni

 Victoria Manni (born 23 August 1994) is an Italian ice dancer who previously competed for Switzerland.
-With her skating partner, Carlo Röthlisberger, she is the 2016 Santa Claus Cup bronze medalist, four-time Swiss national champion and the 2023 Italian national silver medalist.
-They competed in the final segment at the 2020 European Championships.
+With her skating partner and husband, Carlo Röthlisberger, she is the 2016 Santa Claus Cup bronze medalist, four-time Swiss national champion and a three-time Italian national silver medalist (2023–25).
+As a team, they have competed in nine ISU Championships.

 Personal life

 Victoria Manni was born on 23 August 1994 in Milan, Italy.
-She studied at Università Cattolica del Sacro Cuore.
 She is the daughter of Italian skating coach Franca Bianconi.
+Manni studied law at the Università Cattolica del Sacro Cuore, graduating in 2021.

+She has been in a relationship with her ice dance partner, Carlo Röthlisberger, since 2015.
+The couple announced their engagement in July 2023 and married in May 2025.

 Career

 Early years

 Manni began learning to skate in 1998.
 Early in her career, she represented Italy in ladies' singles, coached by Franca Bianconi and Karel Fajfr.
 From 2010 to 2012, she competed at three ISU Junior Grand Prix events.

 Manni's first ice dancing partner was Andrea Fabbri.
 In 2014, she teamed up with Benjamin Naggiar to compete for Italy in senior ice dancing.
 The two placed tenth at the 2014 International Cup of Nice in October and seventh at the Italian Championships a couple of months later.
 They were coached by Valter Rizzo and Brunilde Bianchi in Sesto San Giovanni.

 During the 2015–16 season, Manni represented Italy with Saverio Giacomelli.
 The two appeared at four internationals, including two ISU Challenger Series events.